cloudvista/iam/app-analysis/readme.md

 # VA Application Analysis

-Analysis of the volume and variety of all technologies implemented across the VA, as well as VistA-specific technologies.
-VA's Technical Reference Model (TRM) is the catalog of reviewed and endorsed technologies used in VA. https://www.oit.va.gov/Services/TRM/SearchPage.aspx
+Analysis of the volume and variety of all technologies endorsed and implemented across the VA, as well as VistA-specific technologies.
+VA's catalog of vetted technologies is the [VA TRM](https://www.oit.va.gov/Services/TRM/SearchPage.aspx)

 __Summary__
 * All Technologies: 8586 vendors; 4151 unique